 EBS accounts for the majority of these cases, with DEB the next most common form.
 JEB is less prevalent and Kindler is the rarest of the four.
-These major types are defined by the precise ultra-structural level of the skin, which splits and blisters.
+These types of EB are defined by the precise ultra-structural level of the skin, which splits and blisters.